Buckwheat Waffles Benedict

 You see?
 Who says waffles are just sweet.
 And no, I’m not talking the whole chicken and waffles thing.
 I’m just not getting that one.
 The ones at the Minnesota State Fair smelled amazing, but I didn’t try them.
 Just, not on my list of things to eat.

 But this?
 This was definitely on my list of things to eat.
-The eggs are rich and flavorfull.
+The eggs are rich and flavorful.
 The hollandaise provides that slight tang and silkiness.
 Then there’s the delicious ham lightly browned.
 All sitting on top of the light, nutty, but still hearty buckwheat waffles.

 What are your favorite kinds of waffles?
 One may be listed below!
 So, make sure to scroll down and see what the rest of the Waffle Week group cooked up for this event.